 Officially recognized in 1980 by the psychiatric community, BPD is more than two decades behind in research, treatment options, and family psycho-education compared to other major psychiatric disorders.
 BPD has historically met with widespread misunderstanding and blatant stigma.
 However, evidenced-based treatments have emerged over the past two decades bringing hope to those diagnosed with the disorder and their loved ones.

-Our next virtual home meeting via Zoom will be Monday, February 27, 2023.
-The topic is Continued Conversation on Family Dynamics with a focus on "Behavior Accomodations".
+Our next virtual home meeting via Zoom will be Monday, April 24, 2023.
+The topic is "Exploring Resources to Support People with Lived Experiences on the BPD Recovery Journey" with Paula Tusiani-Eng, Co-Founder and Executive Director of Emotions Matters.
 Sign up is via Eventbrite.
 If you are already on our mailing list you will receive an email link.

 NEPDA's mailing address is: 115 Mill Street, MS303, Belmont, MA 02478